Testing Simultaneous Diagonalizability: Simulation study

 \subsection{Two-sample test}

-We generate the mean matrices by $M_1 = V D_1 V^{-1}$ for a randomly-generated pre-fixed $V$, and $M_2^* = V_* D_2 V_*^{-1}$ with $V_* = V + \rho E$, where the elements of $E$ are independent and identically distributed (i.i.d.) standard normal random variables.
-We define $\frac{1}{\rho^2}$ as the signal-to-noise variance ratio ($\SNR$) and set it to be $1$.
-Additionally we use $\SNR$ = $\infty$ for the condition that $\rho = 0$, i.e. $V_* = V$, then $M_1$ and $M_2^*$ fall into the space of $H_0$ that they are jointly diagonalizable.
-The estimators $A_1$ and $A_2$ of the mean matrices $M_1$ and $M_2$ are obtained by taking the average of $n$ normally distributed samples, and the covariance matrices are consistently estimated.
+With $\mathcal{M}_2(\rho, d; d) = \{M_1(\rho, d; d), M_2(\rho, d; d)\}$ generated following \autoref{algo:DGP} in \autoref{subse:DGP}, we treat them as the mean matrices for two pools of $n$ normally distributed observations and propose the averages of samples as the corresponding estimators $\mathcal{A}_2(\rho)$.
+The covariance matrices are consistently estimated as well.
 According to the central limit theorem (CLT), the convergence rate in \autoref{ass:normal} satisfies $c(n) = \sqrt{n}$.
-If not further specified, we stick to the classical p-value test framework and always reject the null $H_0$ (or $H_0'$) when the p-value is below a $0.05$ significance level.
+If not further specified, we stick to the classical p-value test framework and always reject the null $H_0$ (or $H_0^{*}$) when the p-value is below a $0.05$ significance level.

-Due to the lack of approximation accuracy for log-likelihood ratio test statistic $\Gamma_1$ in \Cref{thm:LLR,,thm:LLRest}, the simulations are only applied to the commutator-based test in \autoref{thm:comm.Est}.

-Note that the first bar in \autoref{fig:comm} represents the proportion of the 500 p-values lower than the critical threshold 0.05, i.e., the proportion of simulations that one rejects the null hypothesis $H_0$ based on the test design.
-Ideally for $\SNR = \infty$, this proportion, also known as type I error rate, should be close to 0.05.
+We set the dimension of the matrices as $d = 5$, $\SNR \in \{10, 1000, \infty\}$, and the sample size $n \in \{50, 250, 1000\}$.
+For each data-generating setting determined by $(\SNR, n)$, the \autoref{algo:DGP} is repeated $500$ times independently to get the data of $500$ pairs of estimators; see \Cref{fig:comm} for performance of commutator-based test and \autoref{fig:LLR} for LLR test.
+Note that the first bar in these figures represents the proportion of the 500 p-values lower than the critical threshold 0.05, i.e., the proportion of simulations that one rejects the null hypothesis $H_0$ based on the test design.
+Ideally for $\SNR = \infty$, this proportion, also known as type I error rate, should be close to 0.05, which is a typical choice of significance level.
 For $\SNR \ne \infty$, the proportion of p-values outside the first bar, also known as type II error rate, should approach 0 if the test has high power.

-With sample size increasing, the p-values of samples from null space ($\SNR = \infty$) tend to be uniformly distributed in the interval $[0,1]$, and the p-values of samples from alternative spaces start to concentrate in the interval $[0, 0.05)$.
-When the sample size $n$ exceeds a certain level, $250$ for instance, the test performs well with acceptable type I error and excellent type II error.
+For the commutator-based test \autoref{thm:comm.Est}, we see from \autoref{fig:comm} that with sample size increasing, the p-values of samples from null space ($\SNR = \infty$) tend to be uniformly distributed on the interval $[0,1]$, and the p-values of samples from alternative spaces start to concentrate in the interval $[0, 0.05)$.
+When the sample size $n$ exceeds a certain level, $200$ for instance, the test performs well with acceptable type I error and excellent type II error.